ISS-SOA/FlipFlap_HW/README.md

 ## Overview

-This homework assignment asks you to create two files (a module and a class) that are needed to pass all tests.
+This homework assignment asks you to create and edit some files that are needed to pass all tests.

 ## Installing Assignment Files